 105.3.2 Time limitation of application.
-An application for a permit for any proposed work shall be deemed expired six months after the date of filing, or for any six month period of abandonment or suspension during the application process, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
-The extension shall be requested in writing prior to the abandonment date and justifiable cause demonstrated.
+An application for a permit for any proposed work shall be deemed to have been abandoned, becoming null and void six months after the date of filing, or for any six month period of abandonment or suspension during the application process, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding three months each.
+The extension shall be requested in writing prior to the abandonment date, with justifiable cause demonstrated.
 Abandoned applications shall be subject to destruction in accordance with state law.
 The fee for renewal, re-issuance, and extension of a permit application shall be set forth by the administrative authority.
 There may be fees or requirements from other government agencies for permit application extensions and renewals.